shopsys/shopsys/docs/model/product-feeds.md

 Product feeds are a way to periodically export information about your products for product search engines such as [Google Shopping](https://www.google.com/shopping).

-In order to allow easy installation and removal of product feeds, they are implemented in form of plugins ([see list of current implementations](https://github.com/search?q=topic%3Aproduct-feed+org%3Ashopsys)).
+To allow easy installation and removal of product feeds, they are implemented in form of plugins ([see list of current implementations](https://github.com/search?q=topic%3Aproduct-feed+org%3Ashopsys)).

 ## Where are the feeds?